limeleaf-collective/website/content/services/business-and-product-development.md

 photo = "images/services/prod-dev.jpg"
 +++

 Do you have a great idea for a software product, but no idea where to start?
-Need someone to build your PoC?
+Need someone to build your PoC or MVP?
 Or maybe a fractional CTO to define your ideal tech stack?
-Help with product definition?
+Help with product definition.

 We do all that, and more!
 We handle requirements, prototyping, architecture, coding, project management, testing, deployment, and maintenance to deliver high-quality software solutions on time and on budget.